Planning a route

 - Instruction generation failed.InternalFailure

-- The internal routing failure.MapMatchingFailure
+– An internal routing failure occurred.MapMatchingFailure

-- Routing network call failed with [IOException].NoRouteFoundFailure
+– The routing network call failed with an [IOException].NoRouteFoundFailure

 - No valid route could be found.RouteReconstructionFailure

-- The route reconstruction using supportingPoints failed.RoutePlanningCancelled
+- Route reconstruction using supportingPoints failed.RoutePlanningCancelled

-- The calculation was cancelled.UnknownFailure
+- The calculation was canceled.UnknownFailure

-- Routing call ended with unknown failure.
+- The routing call ended with an unknown failure.

 Incremental guidance computation

 Incremental guidance computation is an internal optimization technique that reduces route planning time.
-It works by initially providing the route with a limited number of instructions and lane guidance, rather than computing all instructions and complete lane guidance for the entire route.
+It works by initially providing the route with a limited number of instructions and lane guidance, rather than computing all instructions and completing lane guidance for the entire route.
 Subsequent increments are automatically requested and calculated during in-drive navigation.

 The mode for guidance computation is controlled by RouteInformationMode